- How is the project being financed?

 At this early stage we can only presume that we would undertake a traditional project finance approach involving a combination of debt and equity.

 - How much will the project cost?
 Will it have any subsidies?

-- It will compete on pricing against the market, without the need for any special subsidies
+- Compete on pricing against the market, without the need for any special subsidies

-- It will be less expensive than solar PV + batteries
+- Be less expensive than solar PV + batteries

-- It will be less expensive than solar PV + natural gas peaker plants, which are required to back up intermittent generation during cloudy days and peak usage hours in the evening
+- Be less expensive than solar PV + natural gas peaker plants, which are required to back up intermittent generation during cloudy days and peak usage hours in the evening

 The photovoltaic industry and the battery industry have gotten everyone excited about cost reductions in the future.
 But few people have realized how much less expensive solar thermal will become as we build projects 2, 3, 5, 20, and so on.

 SolarReserve is already developing our next generation technology, based on technological advances, increased efficiencies, and lessons learned at Crescent Dunes.
 All these factors – including more cost effective financing – are resulting in substantial cost reductions and efficiency improvements – lowering the cost of future projects.

 We expect to beat a new combined cycle natural gas plant on total energy cost.
 We will also beat the cost of the same output from PV with batteries.
 Take into consideration the additional value of zero carbon emissions or the unnecessary cost of developing a natural gas generator to back up traditional intermittent solar PV and the project is guaranteed to be a real winner for all stakeholders.

 - When will you break ground on the project?

 We have a lot to do before breaking ground.
 Permitting and obtaining a power purchase agreement (PPA) are both significant steps.
 We also need to ensure that the project will have access to transmission, which is key to site selection.
 So the first phase of construction probably won’t start for another 2-3 years, but when it does, it should create about 3,000 jobs lasting about seven years.